cython/cython/docs/src/tutorial/pure.rst

 be used to add static typing within the Python file, while being ignored by the interpreter.

-Their use is more limited than :file:`.pxd` extensions or usual Cython code, and add the ``cython`` dependency to the original code.
-However they can come in handy and do not require to maintain a supplementary file.
+This option adds the ``cython`` dependency to the original code, but does not require to maintain a supplementary file.

 "Compiled" switch
 ^^^^^^^^^^^^^^^^^